cms718/bookmark_manager/README.md

 As a user
 So that I can quickly go to web sites I regularly visit I would like to see a list of my bookmarks

+As a user
+So that I can remember a page I like
+I would like to add a bookmark to my homepage
 ```

 ## Domain Model Diagram

+user->controller:"/bookmarks"
+controller->model:".all"
+model->controller:"[bookmarks]"
+controller->view:"[bookmarks]"
+view->controller:"html"

 ## How to use